ColumbusGoClub/ColumbusGoClub.github.io/README.md

 - [ ] Properly insert meetup calendar
 - [ ] Google Maps integrations

+### Library
+- [ ] Change the spreadsheet to have a column called "copies"
+- [ ] Change the "donated by" row to allow combinations of names (eg Devin, Tim, Devin & Tim, etc.)

 ### checkin.html
 - [ ] have form auto-complete with names from the google sheet master contact list
 - [ ] validate names on checkin page